hde08/Aspat-GBR-HeatTolVar/Data/README.md

 MeanNDVI : Fragment mean NDVI value computed from hyperspectral measurements

-3/ Aspath_tanks_temperature_adj.csv > Temperature summary for each tank and each experiment run at the 14 different reef sites maxTemp : Maximum temperature reached during the run minTemp : Minimum temperature reached during the run meanTemp_run : Mean temperature during the run meanTemp_hold : Mean temperature during the 3h-hold period (see Mat & Met section for details on temperature profiles) sdTemp_hold : Standard deviation of temperature during the 3h-hold period Source : Source of temperature data for that tank (HOBO logger or resistance probe) meanTemp_hold.adj : Mean temperature during the 3h-hold period adjusted to account for calibration differences between HOBO and probes maxTemp.adj : Maximum temperature during the run adjusted to account for calibration differences between HOBO and probes
+3/ Aspath_tanks_temperature_adj.csv > Temperature summary for each tank and each experiment run at the 14 different reef sites
+  -maxTemp : Maximum temperature reached during the run -minTemp : Minimum temperature reached during the run -meanTemp_run : Mean temperature during the run -meanTemp_hold : Mean temperature during the 3h-hold period (see Mat & Met section for details on temperature profiles) -sdTemp_hold : Standard deviation of temperature during the 3h-hold period -Source : Source of temperature data for that tank (HOBO logger or resistance probe) -meanTemp_hold.adj : Mean temperature during the 3h-hold period adjusted to account for calibration differences between HOBO and probes
+  -maxTemp.adj : Maximum temperature during the run adjusted to account for calibration differences between HOBO and probes

 4/ ECT1_Aspat_FvFm.csv > Raw FvFm measurements for individual coral fragments